 - Avoid sex during outbreaks;

-- Use daily suppressive therapy, i.e. take Valtrex every day as prescribed by a doctor; and
+- Use daily suppressive therapy, i.e. take Valtrex daily; and

 - Use condoms.